The Utah Legislature Goes For Less Transparency — And More Power

 “Journalists and lawmakers here are working toward the same purpose and that is serving the public,” Romero testified, according to the Standard.
 “When access is restricted to lawmakers that is essentially restricting the public from having access to the people who’ve been elected to represent them.”

-The Standard’s board also remained in opposition to the time being shortened.
+The Standard also remained in opposition to the time being shortened.

-“The amount of time doesn’t matter,” it wrote.
+“The amount of time doesn’t matter,” the newspaper wrote.
 “Whenever lawmakers shield themselves from the public, even for five minutes a day, it tilts the balance of power toward those with money and access.”

 The two legislators on the committee who were against the bill were the only Democrats in that body.
 Rep. Carol Moss, D-Holladay, remarked that she has not seen journalists be a bother.